mbijon/WP-Resized-Image-Quality/readme.txt

 === WP Resized Image Quality ===
 Contributors: mbijon
 Tags: image, thumbnail, compression, quality, YSlow, PageSpeed, bandwidth, jpeg, jpg, size, file, storage, uploader, uploaded, imagemagick, gd library
-Requires at least: 2.7
+Requires at least: 3.1
-Tested up to: 3.6-beta4
+Tested up to: 3.8.0
-Stable tag: 2.0
+Stable tag: 2.1

 Get better uploaded quality or save bandwidth: Change the JPEG compression-level of uploaded images and thumbnails.

 == Description ==

 Get better uploaded quality or save bandwidth: Change the JPEG compression-level of uploaded images and thumbnails.

-The WP Resized Image Quality plugin lets you change the compression-level of uploaded JPEG images and thumbnails.
+'Resized Image Quality' lets you *easily* change the compression-level of uploaded JPEG images and thumbnails.
 Set it for maximum quality when you want images to look their best, or take advantage of lower quality settings to save bandwidth.

-The admin page uses an easy slider to set the compression level, making this easier to use than other compression plugins or functions.php settings.
+The only interface is a slider aqdded to the Settings > Media admin page, making this easier to use than other compression plugins or functions.php settings.

 == Installation ==

-1. Install 'WP Resized Image Quality' through the WordPress.org plugin directory, or by uploading the files to your server
+1. Install 'WP Resized Image Quality' through the WordPress.org plugin directory, by uploading to your server, or git/grunt/Composer method if you're that kind of dev
-2. After activating the Plugin, change your image quality settings on the Settings page in WP-Admin: Settings > Image Quality
+2. After activating the Plugin, change your image quality settings on the Settings page in WP-Admin: Settings > Media
 3. That's it.
 You're ready to go!

 = Requirements =

 * PHP 5.2 or above
 * WordPress 3.1 or above
+* WP-compatible, server-side image library: gdlib or ImageMagick (ImageMagick is preferred)

 == Frequently Asked Questions ==